 Gifting

-Gifting property and assets out of the estate prior to death removes the property from the assets that must potentially go through probate.
+Gifting property and assets out of the estate before death removes the property from the assets potentially going through probate.
 If gifts are numerous or large, the donor may need to complete a federal gift tax return in the year of the gift.

 Trusts